You are here

 Finally, we have the server, the receiving vessel.
 It's easy to hold and easy to pour into cups.
 This is a fairly small size, comes in a couple different sizes.
 You have one that's smaller than this, some that are larger and you also two different styles.

-The one you're looking at right now is the Carlsbad, which is a more traditional look and then recently, Valkyrie has come out with Bayreuth.
+The one you're looking at right now is the Karlsbad, which is a more traditional look and then recently, Walkure has come out with Bayreuth.
 Bayreuth is more modern take on the same idea.
 It's actually available only at Prima.
 We're really happy to have this guy.
-Overall the Valkyrie produces a surprisingly clean cup.
+Overall the Walkure produces a surprisingly clean cup.

 Like I said.
 Most folks, when they first look at the grid at the bottom of they assume it's really coarse grind.
 The results would be like the French press.
 Instead, it's more of a medium, maybe medium to course grind.
 The cup is very clean.
 It's great for educators, great for professional baristas and trainers.